Ad blocking: the symptom of an industry that needs to reinvent itself

-Ad blocking is bad for content creators.
-While the rise of programmatic buying methods represented a significant blow to the little guy (bloggers, ad networks with very niche target markets), the popularity of ad blockers is often seen as the final nail in the coffin.
-A majority of publishers reacted by adding ad spots to fight back the decrease in revenues, which obviously is not the best thing to do to please the users.
-Even Brian Myles of Le Devoir took a stand last week, saying that advertisers had some soul-searching to do.
-He explains that, in his opinion, only the biggest players stand to gain from the current state of the industry, and that Quebec publishers are suffering because of programmatic .
-He presents Le Devoir’s readers as the Quebec elite, with high incomes and good educations; a more than enviable target for advertisers.
-Some might be tempted to respond to Myles with the suggestion that his real problem is not knowing how to extricate himself from an outdated advertising model, or suffering the consequences of lagging behind in online business, like many other Quebec companies.
+Ad blocking hurts content creators.
+While programmatic buying methods have dealt a heavy blow to the smallest players in the industry (bloggers, advertising networks with a very niche target, etc.), the popularity of ad blockers is often seen as the last nail in the coffin.
+The reaction of publishers has been, in many cases, to add ad space to compensate for declining revenues.
+Which does not go without displeasing the users.
+Even Brian Myles of Le Devoir took a stand last week, saying that advertisers have some soul-searching to do.
+He explains that, according to him, only the biggest players have something to gain from the industry in its current state and that Quebec publishers are suffering from the advent of programmatic .
+He presents the readership of Le Devoir as the elite in Quebec, with high incomes, educated readers; a target, therefore, more than enviable for advertisers.
+Some would be tempted to reply to Mr. Myles that his real problem is not knowing how to get out of an advertising business model, or suffering the consequences of the delay that Quebec companies have in terms of e-commerce .
 But that's another debate…

-The question here is this: How can we turn things around?
-Many people talk about the creation of native content as the best way to get around ad blockers , while others view that as a form of content prostitution.
-It’s true that there’s often a fine line between sponsored content, and advertising disguised as real content worthy of the name.
+The question that arises here is: how to turn the tide?
+Many talk about creating native content as the best way to circumvent ad blockers , while others see it as a kind of content prostitution.
+Admittedly, the line is often thin between sponsored content and advertising disguised as real content worthy of the name.

-Let's take a look back, shall we?
-In 1940, the first TV ad made its appearance on the air.
-It was an effective method for television stations to generate revenue, allowing them to produce better quality, more engaging content.
-TV started out, like the web, by offering totally free content .
-Over time, cable companies started billing for access to specialty channels, like news and sports.
-And without even realizing it was happening, we now spend serious money, sometimes hundreds of dollars a month, to have access to content, in addition to being bombarded by 30 second spots, product placements, and all the rest.
+Let's go back, shall we?
+In 1940, the first TV commercial appeared on the airwaves.
+An effective way for TV stations to generate revenue to produce higher quality and more engaging content.
+TV began, much like the web, by offering completely free content .
+Over time, cable companies began charging for access to specialty news and then sports channels.
+And without realizing it, we are now paying large sums, sometimes hundreds of dollars a month, to access content, in addition to being bombarded with 30-second ads, product integrations, sponsorships, and what else!

-In the 90s, the event of home internet brought about a revolution: Te return of 100% free, and even more, interactive content.
-The younger generation slowly abandoned television in favour of the web, and a real democratization of content emerged.
-Everything was accessible to everyone, for free.
-All we had to put up with was the odd banner ad here and there, and we had access to all the content we could handle!
+In the 1990s, the advent of the home web brought about a revolution: the return of 100% free, and moreover, interactive content.
+The younger generation is quietly abandoning television for the web and a real democratization of content is emerging.
+Everything is accessible to everyone, free of charge.
+We only have to endure the few banners here and there in order to access all the content we want!

-Ad blocking is unquestionably a symptom of the overuse of users’ navigational data and the proliferation of ad spaces on a single page.
+Faced with this reality, ad blocking is certainly a symptom of the overuse of users' browsing data and the multiplication of advertising spaces on the same page.

-We’ve all been targeted by an advertiser insisting that we stay at their hotel, even though we were just there the week before.
-The booking data never made it to the advertiser, and they keep on targeting us with their unbeatable offer for the trip to Orlando that we just came back from.
-There was a time when context was critical, and being associated with a website and quality content was worth something to advertisers .
-The more things advance though, the more we’re leaving context behind in favour of a Russian doll of data that tells us with relative certainty that a user is in market for our product.
-If we don't pay more attention to the user experience, the most pessimistic among us will be right to predict that the web is on the verge of undergoing the same crisis as television.
+We have all already been retargeted by an advertiser who ABSOLUTELY wanted us to stay at his hotel, even though we had already spent the last week there.
+The “booking” data never went to his ear, and he continues to present us with his unbeatable offer for our stay in Orlando two weeks ago.
+There was a time when context mattered, the association with quality websites and content was worth something to advertisers .
+The more it goes, the more we abandon the context for a Russian doll of data that tells us with relative certainty that a user is indeed in the market for our product.
+If we don't pay more attention to the online user experience, the most pessimistic are right to predict a crisis on the web similar to that suffered by television.

-With all this data, creative is more and more focused on immediate action: BUY NOW, paired with a dynamic price connected to inventory in real time, as well as complimentary products related to a purchase we might have made two weeks before.
-Marketers have shifted millions of dollars towards media that is measurable, quantifiable, and demonstrates a rock-solid ROI, and sometimes forget that consumer relationships depend a lot on the emotion that a brand elicits.
-We’ve stopped creating brands, and are instead creating business models that increasingly resemble accounting more than marketing.
-We are a far cry from Coca-Cola's “I'd like to teach the world to sing” campaign .
+With all this data, creatives are more and more focused on taking immediate action, the BUY NOW with a dynamic price connected to real-time inventory in addition to complementary products to a purchase that we may have made. two weeks ago already.
+Marketers have migrated millions of dollars to media that is measurable, quantifiable and demonstrates concrete ROI and sometimes forget that a relationship with a consumer depends a lot on the emotion one feels for a brand .
+We have stopped creating brands; instead, business models are created that are more like accounting than marketing.
+We are far from Coca-Cola's “I'd like to teach the world to sing” campaign .

-Have we forgotten that we’re speaking to a human being, with unique emotions and perspectives, and not to a cookie ?
-Maybe we should be using the astronomical quantity of data we have available to refine our messages and our landing pages, and not just our targeting methods.
+Have we forgotten that we are addressing a human being, with emotions and a unique approach, rather than a cookie ?
+Maybe we should use the astronomical amount of data available to refine our messaging, optimize our landing pages, not just our targeting methods.

-Not too long ago, when a publisher put up a paywall on their website, the public outcry was merciless.
-Yet, many of us are now fervent users (even ambassadors) for brands like Netflix and Spotify.
-Now where do advertisers fit in this model?
-And what about the little guy, who can’t afford integration with big productions?
+Not so long ago, when a publisher activated a paywall on its website, public discontent was merciless.
+Yet a majority of us are avid users (and even ambassadors) of brands like Netflix and Spotify.
+Now, what is the place of the advertiser in this model?
+And for the small player who cannot afford an integration in a big production?
 These are questions we have to deal with on a daily basis.

-Adviso has a performance-based philosophy; from our perspective, data is extremely valuable, we believe in it and think advertisers should too.
-That said, it's easy to forget that we’re speaking to a human being and not a cookie .
-There needs to be a place for storytelling – more now than ever before.
-Before inviting me to tour Europe, maybe we could talk a bit?
-Get to know each other?
-Maybe then we'll see that we have something in common 😉
+Adviso has a performance-based philosophy, so data is extremely valuable to us and, we believe, to advertisers .
+That said, it's easy to forget that you're talking to a human being and not a cookie .
+Storytelling has its place, even more now than before.
+Before inviting me to tour Europe, maybe we can chat a bit?
+Learn to get to know each other?
+Maybe then we'll find things in common. 😉